LACMIP/emu/docs/_documentation/taxonomy.md

 : EMu will assign the value to this field based on the lowest taxonomic rank of the record, e.g. the taxon "Calva varia" will be assigned the rank "Species."

 Currently Accepted?
-: Select either "Yes" for taxonomic names that are accepted, "No" for those that aren't, or "Unknown" for rare cases in which we really cannot determine the status of a name (a good rule of thumb is to only use "Unknown" if the name will never get printed on a specimen label).
-If you select "No" EMu will prompt you to tell it what the *Current Name* should be.
+: Select "Yes" for taxonomic names that are accepted, and "Unknown" for unaccepted names that you do not wish to synonymize to an accepted name.
+Select "No" for names that are also unaccepted but for which you do want to synonymize with a *Current Name*.
 If the current name does not yet exist in EMu, you'll need to open up another Taxonomy module window to create it before attaching it to the unaccepted name.
 Any accepted taxonomy record linked to unaccepted synonyms will list the synonyms on the *All Synonyms* tab.
+Linking accepted and unaccepted names via these fields can be a helpful way to track relationships between taxon concepts, but it is also limited because EMu only allows for one-to-one relationships (i.e. one unaccepted name links to one and only one accepted name).
+See the [EPICC Taxonomy]({{ site.baseurl }}/documentation/epicctaxonomy/) documentation for more thoughts on alternative ways to deal with synonyms.

 Current Name
 : See *Currently Accepted*, above.
 If a name is accepted, then EMu will automatically fill out the *Current Name* field.